-Rolling Stone Magazine reviewed the bands debut album ‘No Shoes in Satsang Hall’.
+Rolling Stone Magazine interviewed Johnny and reviewed the bands debut album ‘No Shoes in Satsang Hall’ in 2011

 "A wicked bass line, timely sax breaks, and pace-setting rhythm guitar sections.
 Richard Heath needs special mention for his swivelling spin of a solo on sax.
 This is a find!"
 Rolling Stone Magazine

 Satsangi’s release 'Lick My Lungs' a double CD/DVD on Mr Babu (The Orchard) in 2016, coincided with a gig at Coventry Empire, alongside The Primitives.
 Also during 2016 the band toured to Zambia, headlining a show at The Web, Lusaka.